One thing you can say about Dave Ramsey is that he keeps things simple.

 - Personal spending — 5% to 10%

 In visual form, which you can save via Pinterest, you get:

-- Giving — Ramsey recommends giving 10 percent of your monthly income to worthy causes.
+- Giving — Ramsey recommends giving 10% of your monthly income to worthy causes.

-- Saving — Saving 10 percent of your income for retirement, which ideally is within a 401(k) or IRA.
+- Saving — Saving 10% of your income for retirement, which ideally is within a 401(k) or IRA.